Dementia

 • forgetfulness and confusion;

-• problems setting goals and making plans;
+• trouble setting goals and making plans;

-• problems following conversations;
+• trouble understanding conversations;

 • trouble telling others what they want and need;